bobmacneal/-window-resizing-hook/README.md

 This application is bootstrapped with create-react-app using the _empty_ template:

-`npx create-react-app window-resizing-hook  --template cra-template-empty`
+`npx create-react-app resizing-hook-demo  --template cra-template-empty`

 ## Setup